A2 autostrada (Poland): Plans

 The eastern section from Warsaw to the border crossing with Belarus at Kukuryki near Brest (connecting with M1), about 170 km in length, is largely under construction.
 The decision finalizing the route of this section was announced in December 2011, the exception having been a short 21 km section of A2 forming the bypass of Mińsk Mazowiecki which was constructed between August 2009 and August 2012.
 The section between Warsaw and Mińsk Mazowiecki was opened in 2020.
 The longest section from Mińsk Mazowiecki to Biała Podlaska (101 km) is in realization (design-build contracts) and is planned to get completed by 2024.
-The last segment to the Belarusian border (32 km) is under design, intended to get opened by 2028.
+The last segment to the Belarusian border (32 km) is under design.

 It is worth noting that the A2 motorway doesn't actually run through Warsaw, as the inhabitants of the districts through which it was to pass have successfully blocked its construction.
 This outcome was somewhat unusual, since the corridor for the motorway has been reserved by the city planners since the 1970s and kept free of construction.
 Instead, the traffic is rerouted through two express roads (S2 and S8), of lower standard than the originally planned motorway.
 One of these roads (S2) runs along the originally planned motorway corridor.
 In the most affected area, the district of Ursynów, the express road runs in a tunnel, built at considerable expense.